An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Results and Discussion

-\autoref{fig:fig10} shows the progress of the fitness function for focusing a single spot after $700$ generations for a $450$ grit ground glass diffuser.
-The fitness function was taken as the peak-to-background ratio (PBR).
-The Standard GA achieved a fitness of $542$ after $700$ iterations while WMA-GA achieved the same in mere $75$ generations.
-The maximum fitness score achieved by the WMA-GA with $W = 10\%$ was $1000$, which is $185\%$ higher than the standard GA.
-The fitness score for intermediate weighting percentage has also been analyzed and was found to be improving with decreasing weight.
-It has also been observed that the algorithm is unstable below $W=\,5\%$. \autoref{fig:fig9} shows the initial intensity and the final focused spot images with different weighting percentages.
-It can be seen that a weighting factor of $10\%$ produced a brighter spot at the focal plane which follows a similar trend observed in the simulation.
-Formation of single spot and complex patterns through different grit size ground glass diffusers for both standard GA and WMA-GA is shown in \autoref{fig:fig11}.
-For a single spot, WMA-GA has outperformed in intensity enhancement as well as background suppression.
-Standard GA is not able to focus complex structures like the alphabet letters \textbf{A} and \textbf{O} clearly while WMA-GA with $W=10\%$ was able to form sharp \textbf{A} and \textbf{O} through all diffusers including $120$ grit which is highly scattering. \autoref{fig:fig11} equally shows that the background suppression of WMA-GA is superior to the standard GA by a significant margin.
+\Cref{fig:fig7} shows the progress of the fitness function for focusing a light spot after $700$ iterations using a $450$ grit GG diffuser.
+Here, the fitness function has been taken as PBR.
+The standard GA has achieved a fitness of $542$ after $700$ iterations, while WMA-GA has achieved the same in mere $75$ iterations.
+The maximum fitness score of $1000$ has been achieved by the WMA-GA, which is $185\%$ higher than the standard GA. \Cref{fig:fig8} shows the initial intensity and the final focused spot images along with Gaussian fit for WMA-GA and standard GA.
+It can be seen that WMA-GA constructed a brighter spot at the target location, which corroborates well with the simulation results.
+Formation of the light spot and complex patterns through GG diffusers of different grit sizes for both standard GA and WMA-GA are shown in \Cref{fig:fig9}.
+For a light spot, WMA-GA has outperformed in intensity enhancement as well as background suppression.
+It has also been observed that standard GA could not focus complex structures like the alphabet letters \textbf{A} and \textbf{O} clearly, while WMA-GA was able to form sharp \textbf{A} and \textbf{O} through all diffusers, including 120 grit which is highly scattering. \Cref{fig:fig9} equally shows that the background suppression of WMA-GA is superior to the standard GA by a significant margin.

-The stability of the experimental setup has been demonstrated with chicken thigh tissue samples of thickness $323\, \text{\textmu m}$, $588\, \text{\textmu m}$ and $852\, \text{\textmu m}$. \autoref{fig:fig12} shows the formation of complex structure through chicken tissues for the standard GA and the proposed WMA-GA with $W\,=\,10\%$.
-Similar to ground glass diffuser, the WMA-GA outperforms the standard GA in complex structure formation, in both sharpness and background suppression.
-With the chicken tissue of thickness $852\, \text{\textmu m}$, the attenuation is high, and the standard algorithm completely fails to form complex structures.
+The stability of the experimental setup has been demonstrated with chicken tissue samples of thickness 323, 588, and 852\,$\text{\textmu m}$. \Cref{fig:fig10} shows the formation of complex structures through chicken tissues for the standard GA and the proposed WMA-GA.
+Similar to the GG diffuser results, the WMA-GA outperforms the standard GA in terms of both sharpness and background suppression for complex structure formation through the chicken tissue.
+As tissue sample thickness has increased to 852\,$\text{\textmu m}$, standard GA was tumbling to construct complex structures, while WMA-GA has shown better structure formation than standard GA(\Cref{fig:fig10}c).
+The simulation result shows that the light intensity decreases exponentially with increased tissue thickness and makes the tissue less transparent (please see Figure S18 in the Supporting Information).